techcnet/DebugModeSwitch/README.md

 !["Real Debug Mode"](https://tech-c.net/site/assets/files/1214/debug-mode.jpg)

 For all future module installations, you just have to enable the debug mode in the module settings like described below.
-After installation, you should deactivate it in the same way.
+After module installation, you should deactivate it in the same way.

 ## Settings
 The settings for this module are located in the menu Modules=>Configure=>DebugModeSwitch.